-Board of Directors: A board of 10 directors is elected from the 24 Members of the Foundation.
+Board of Directors: A board of 13 directors can be elected from the 24 members of the Foundation.
 Appendix II provides curricula vitae for Investment Committee members.

 OUR OPERATIONAL FRAMEWORK

 Our Core Program

 Scientific Advisory Committee: Volunteer scientific and technical experts who assist the Board in defining and adopting relevant conservation policies, designing effective conservation and management tools/processes, applied research priorities and in monitoring Foundation progress and performance.